Custom Game Board

 No-fold

-A flat board with no hinge.
-We usually use this when the board is small enough to pack as one piece, or when a fold line through the play area would be more trouble than benefit.
+A single-piece board with no folds.
+Used when the board is small enough to pack flat, or when adding a fold would disrupt the play area.

 Bi-fold